19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (c) whether or not there is a significant risk of injury or damage to human beings or the environment if the person refuses or fails, or continues to refuse or fail, to do the thing.

-(7) Where the Director or any other person makes an application to the court for the grant of an injunction under this section, the court shall not require the Director or that other person, as a condition of the granting of an interim injunction, to give any undertakings as to damages.
+(7) Where the Director-General or any other person makes an application to the court for the grant of an injunction under this section, the court shall not require the Director-General or that other person, as a condition of the granting of an interim injunction, to give any undertakings as to damages.

+[Act 6 of 2020 wef 01/04/2020]

 (8) The powers conferred on the court under this section are in addition to, and not in derogation of, any other powers of the court.

 ### Power to obtain information

-29\.—(1) The Director may, by notice in writing served on any person, require that person to furnish him, within such time and in such form as is specified in the notice, any information specified in the notice which he may reasonably require for the purpose of exercising and performing his functions, duties or powers under this Act.
+29\.—(1) The Director-General may, by notice in writing served on any person, require that person to furnish him, within such time and in such form as is specified in the notice, any information specified in the notice which he may reasonably require for the purpose of exercising and performing his functions, duties or powers under this Act.

+[Act 6 of 2020 wef 01/04/2020]

 (2) A person who —

 (a) fails without reasonable excuse to comply with any of the requirements of a notice served on him under subsection (1); or

-(b) in purported compliance with such a notice, makes any statement to the Director which he knows to be incorrect in a material respect or recklessly makes any statement to the Director which is incorrect in a material respect or knowingly omits any material particular,
+(b) in purported compliance with such a notice, makes any statement to the Director-General which he knows to be incorrect in a material respect or recklessly makes any statement to the Director-General which is incorrect in a material respect or knowingly omits any material particular,

+[Act 6 of 2020 wef 01/04/2020]

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

-### Power to control movement of vessels and aircraft, etc.
+### Power to control movement of vessels, aircraft and vehicles, etc.

-30\.—(1) This section shall apply if the Director or an authorised officer has reasonable grounds for suspecting that there is in or on —
+30\.—(1) This section shall apply if the Director-General or an authorised officer has reasonable grounds for suspecting that there is in or on —

 (a) a Singapore vessel or Singapore aircraft; or

-(b) a vessel or an aircraft that is within the jurisdiction of Singapore,
+(b) a vessel, an aircraft or a vehicle that is within the jurisdiction of Singapore,

+[Act 6 of 2020 wef 01/04/2020]

 hazardous or other waste that is to be, or that has been, imported, exported or the subject of a transit proposal.

+[Act 6 of 2020 wef 01/04/2020]

-(2) If this section applies in relation to a vessel, the Director or an authorised officer may require the master or the person in command or charge, or who appears to be in command or charge, of the vessel to do one or more of the following things:
+(2) If this section applies in relation to a vessel, the Director-General or an authorised officer may require the master or the person in command or charge, or who appears to be in command or charge, of the vessel to do one or more of the following things:

 (a) ensure that the vessel does not remain within, or does not come within, as the case requires, the jurisdiction of Singapore;

 (b) ensure that the vessel is brought to a specified place to which it is safe and practicable to bring the vessel;

-(c) ensure that the vessel remains at a specified place until the Director or the authorised officer permits the vessel to leave;
+(c) ensure that the vessel remains at a specified place until the Director-General or the authorised officer permits the vessel to leave;

+[Act 6 of 2020 wef 01/04/2020]

 (d) arrange for goods being carried on the vessel to be unloaded;

-(e) ensure that goods being carried on the vessel are not unloaded until the Director or the authorised officer permits their unloading.
+(e) ensure that goods being carried on the vessel are not unloaded until the Director-General or the authorised officer permits their unloading.

+[Act 6 of 2020 wef 01/04/2020]

-(3) If this section applies in relation to an aircraft, the Director or an authorised officer may require the person in command or control, or who appears to be in command or control, of the aircraft to do one or more of the following things:
+(3) If this section applies in relation to an aircraft, the Director-General or an authorised officer may require the person in command or control, or who appears to be in command or control, of the aircraft to do one or more of the following things:

 (a) ensure that the aircraft does not remain within, or does not come within, as the case requires, the jurisdiction of Singapore;

 (b) ensure that the aircraft is landed at a specified airport at which it is safe and practicable to land the aircraft;

-(c) ensure that the aircraft remains at a specified airport until the Director or the authorised officer permits the aircraft to leave;
+(c) ensure that the aircraft remains at a specified airport until the Director-General or the authorised officer permits the aircraft to leave;

+[Act 6 of 2020 wef 01/04/2020]

 (d) arrange for goods being carried on the aircraft to be unloaded;

-(e) ensure that goods being carried on the aircraft are not unloaded until the Director or the authorised officer permits their unloading.
+(e) ensure that goods being carried on the aircraft are not unloaded until the Director-General or the authorised officer permits their unloading.

+[Act 6 of 2020 wef 01/04/2020]

+(3A) If this section applies in relation to a vehicle, the Director-General or an authorised officer may require the person in command or control, or who appears to be in command or control, of the vehicle to do one or more of the following things:

+(a) ensure that the vehicle does not remain within the jurisdiction of Singapore;

+(b) ensure that the vehicle is brought to a specified place in which it is safe and practicable to park the vehicle;

+(c) ensure that the vehicle remains at the specified place until the Director-General or an authorised officer permits the vehicle to leave;

+(d) arrange for goods being carried in or on the vehicle to be unloaded;

+(e) ensure that goods being carried in or on the vehicle are not unloaded until the Director-General or an authorised officer permits their unloading.

+[Act 6 of 2020 wef 01/04/2020]

-(4) The Director or an authorised officer may communicate a requirement under this section by means of —
+(4) The Director-General or an authorised officer may communicate a requirement under this section by means of —

 (a) an international signal code;

-(b) if the requirement relates to a vessel, any other internationally recognised means of communication with a vessel; or
+(b) if the requirement relates to a vessel, any other internationally recognised means of communication with a vessel;

+[Act 6 of 2020 wef 01/04/2020]

-(c) if the requirement relates to an aircraft, any other internationally recognised means of communication with an aircraft.
+(c) if the requirement relates to an aircraft, any other internationally recognised means of communication with an aircraft; or

+[Act 6 of 2020 wef 01/04/2020]

+(d) if the requirement relates to a vehicle, a written notice given to the person in command or control, or who appears to be in command or control, of the vehicle.

+[Act 6 of 2020 wef 01/04/2020]

 (5) Any person who refuses or fails, without reasonable excuse, to comply with a requirement made under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 (6) It is a reasonable excuse for the person to refuse or fail to comply with the requirement if complying with the requirement would have endangered the person or any other person.

+[Act 6 of 2020 wef 01/04/2020]

 ### Powers of entry and search

-31\.—(1) The Director or an authorised officer may, for the purposes of this Act —
+31\.—(1) The Director-General or an authorised officer may, for the purposes of this Act —

 (a) enter or board a searchable place; and